 A relatively new entry into the market, with a few innovative features.
 They have a leaderboard that shows where you’re at, as well as a few entrants near you.
 Pretty cool to see where you stand.
 Unfortunately no free version here either.

 Rafflecopter was the first giveaway platform I used.
 It is quite user friendly, but it’s broken.
-Referral entries don’t actually count like they should.
+Nothing is automated (tweeting, visiting pages, etc, all require multiple steps); referral entries don’t actually count like they should.
 I emailed them over a year ago, they confirmed it doesn’t work, and they still haven’t fixed it.
 There are better options, for cheaper.

 What else should I know?